- Bipolar Disorder Slideshow Pictures

 What are bipolar disorder symptoms and signs in adults, teenagers, and children?

-In order to qualify for the diagnosis of bipolar disorder, a person must experience at least one manic episode.
+As indicated in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), in order to qualify for the diagnosis of bipolar disorder, a person must experience at least one manic episode.
 Characteristics of mania must last at least a week (unless it is part of mixed features) and include

 - elevated, expansive, or irritable mood;